-Women of the Balkans for New Politics
+Women of the Balkans for New Politics - of youth employment!

 BFPE, together with Initiative’s international advisory board headed by Ms Sonja Lokar attempted to select at least one politician and one CSO leader from each of the 8 societies, opinion-makers in their own right, whether their work has direct impact on normative and policy framework, or as activists make a good example of their personal work, inspiring activism in their respective societies.

 The participants of the initial meeting held in September 2017 have agreed on “Joint Appeal for New Politics”, agreeing on a value and policy agenda that will serve as the basis for further national and regional action.
 Initiative members see stabilization and security of the Balkans region, as well as related reconciliation and peace building policies as prerequisites for any meaningful engagement.
 In 2018, their aim will be to focus on the position of young women, their perspectives, security and employability.